Government

 Commander Andi Delic

 Commander Andi Delic immigrated to the United States from Bosnia after the civil war in his native country.
 Upon arriving in the United States, he and his family made the City of Tukwila their home for several years.
 During this time, he attended schools within the Tukwila School District.
-Since 2010, Commander Delic has dedicated his law enforcement career, with the majority of those years spent serving the Tukwila community.
+In 2010, Commander Delic began his law enforcement career and has dedicated himself to the Tukwila community.

 Commander Delic continues to maintain strong ties to Tukwila.
 Many of his friends and family members either reside or operate a business within the city.
 This enduring connection to Tukwila has allowed him to forge lasting relationships throughout his career.
 It’s not uncommon for individuals facing issues to reach out to him directly.